-In Section H.1, page 41, the applicant provides the current and proposed staffing for the facility, which includes 10.59 full-time equivalent (FTE) employees.
-The applicant does not propose any changes in staffing as a result of this project.
-In Section H.3, pages 41-42, the applicant describes its experience and process for recruiting and retaining staff.
-Exhibit I-6 contains a copy of a letter from Mark Rothman, M.D., expressing his interest in serving as the Medical Director for the facility.
+In Section H.1, page 40, the applicant provides the current staffing for the facility, which includes 11.03 full-time equivalent (FTE) employees, and the proposed staffing for the facility following completion of the project, which includes 14.03 FTE employees.
+In Section H.3, page 41, the applicant describes its experience and process for recruiting and retaining staff, and states that it does not anticipate difficulties in hiring the required staff for this project.
+Exhibit I-6 contains a copy of a letter from Ezra McConnell, M.D., expressing his interest in serving as the Medical Director for the facility.
 The applicant adequately demonstrates the availability of sufficient health manpower and management personnel to provide the proposed services.
 Therefore, the application is conforming to this criterion.